markizano/ytffmpeg/blog/Markizano.NET/ModernProblemsInAWorldOfToday.md

 than I found it.
 In my life and in my entire cycle, I want to provide and derive a much better place and want to use and consume all the resources it would take to sustain me until the end and leave nothing behind in a big puddle or mess, barring an assasination, fatal incident or other recourse that would otherwise prevent me from accomplishing my goals in life.
+With this, I hope to write my obituary.
+When people talk about me, one day, I want them to say "well, he accomplished his goals and that included improving on these 6 foundational points." -- of course, that's very high-level and very aspirational, but aim for the stars and hopefully, you'll at least land on the moon, right?

 In this essay, we'll explore six major pain points I see in the world around me today that I would like to see improved by some form or fashion.
 If it were physically possible, I would personally